 Getting started with Network Load Balancer

-Network load balancers evenly distribute workload across cloud resources and monitor their status.
-This improves the availability and fault tolerance of your applications and cloud network infrastructure.
+Network load balancers evenly distribute traffic evenly across cloud resources and monitor their health status.
+This enhances the availability and fault tolerance of your apps and cloud network infrastructure.

-Create a network load balancer with a listener, attach a group of target resources, and set up health checks using Network Load Balancer.
+Create a network load balancer with a listener, attach a target group, and set up health checks using Network Load Balancer.

 Getting started

-.
-If not signed up yet, navigate to the management console and follow the on-screen instructions. - On the Billing
+or sign up.
+If not signed up yet, navigate to the management console and follow the on-screen instructions. - On the Yandex Cloud Billing

-- Create multiple VMs in advance to include them in the target group attached to the network load balancer.
-For testing, you can use inexpensive preemptible VMs.
+- Create multiple VMs in advance to include them in the target group attached to your network load balancer.
+For testing, consider using low-cost preemptible VMs.

 Create a target group

-A target group consists of cloud resources that the network load balancer distributes traffic across.
+A target group consists of cloud resources that receive traffic from the network load balancer.

 To create a target group: